anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Happiness resides not in possessions, and not in gold, happiness dwells in the soul.
+Quote: Music in the soul can be heard by the universe.

-By: Democritus
+By: Laozi